|After this course, the student is able to:

 - argue how specific types of cybercrime can be combated.

-2. one or two questions applying provisions from the Cybercrime Convention (or appropriate national legislation) to a concrete case (the text of the provisions needed for answering the question will be included in the exam)
+2. questions applying provisions from the Cybercrime Convention to a concrete case (the text of the provisions needed for answering the question will be included in the exam)

-3. one or two open questions asking your opinion – substantiated with arguments – about topical discussion points
+3. open questions asking your opinion – substantiated with arguments – about topical discussion points

 Assignments (30% of grade)

-Please note that answers to the exam and the assignments have to be written in English.
+Please note that answers to the exam and the assignments have to be given in English.

-The resit will be a written exam.
+The resit will be either a written or an oral exam (possibly in digital form), depending on the number of students.
 Note that the resit is for the entire course; the assignments do not count for the resit.

 Elementary criminal law